bensinober/shell-game/README.md

 You will need OpenCV v4.8.0 installed with development headers.

 You will need a YOLO v8 model file, in ONNX format.
+I prepare mine with movie and autodistillation.
+To be documented soon.

 ## OpenCV install